microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Exercise Task

-1. Go to Postman and open the FHIR Search collection provided in Challenge-01.
+1. Go to Postman and access the FHIR Search collection provided in Challenge-01.
 Make sure that the `fhir-service` environment is active and that you have a valid access token (use `POST AuthorizeGetToken` to get a token refresh).

 2. There is a request titled `Step 1 - Save Sample Resource Bundle`.
 Click on this request, and then click **Send** to deliver the request to your FHIR service.
 This will save some Resources that future requests in this challenge require.